 PAUL DAKE joined Act II in 2021 and has worked in professional theater since 2006 as both an Actor and Stage Manager, mostly at Montgomery Theater in Souderton.
 Paul can be seen in TV commercials now and then, is also an accomplished singer/songwriter, and has self-produced several albums of original music.
 He enjoys spending time with his family, golfing with his musician friends, reading biographies, and is an avid runner.

 ROSE MARIE KETTINGER joined ACT II in 2019 and is a career educator having spent 22 years as Assistant Principal at St. Joseph’s Preparatory School in Philadelphia (aka the “Prep”), with additional classroom and administrative roles at Cardinal O’Hara, Lansdale Catholic and the Academy of Notre Dame.
 Rose has performed and assisted in school productions and been an avid supporter of students of all ages in the performing arts.
 She now resides in Worcester with her husband Rick, and is a proud Mimi to her granddaughters.

 EDMUND SABATO joined ACT II in 2015 as a member of the Box Office and House Management team.
-Ed served as a police officer before entering the corporate world, and then turned to arts non-profits as Marketing Director for the Lancaster Symphony Orchestra and the Cultural Data Project.
-Ed has been onstage or backstage at multiple area theatres as a performer or understudy, and is also a playwright and member of the Dramatists Guild.
-His play Tight Race was produced in Philadelphia and Troublemakers was produced in Normal, Illinois.
+His spent his corporate career in marketing communications and creative services before turning to the arts as Marketing Director for the Lancaster Symphony Orchestra.
+Ed is a playwright and member of the Dramatists Guild.
+His plays have been produced in Philadelphia, in Normal, Illinois, and in Wilmington, Delaware, and have been selected for Zoom readings in Tennessee and Philadelphia.
+Ed has also been a performer or understudy for area theaters.
 Ed is married to Pat Sabato, ACT II’s Resident Stage Manager.